Gavin Beith

 Gavin Beith (born 7 October 1981) is a Scottish football coach and former player, who played as a midfielder.
-He is currently co-manager of Scottish Women's Premier League team Aberdeen, having previously been head coach of the Dundee United women's team from 2015 to 2021.
+He is currently co-assistant coach of Scottish Women's Premier League team Hearts Women, having previously been head coach of Aberdeen Women and Dundee United Women.

 As a player, he began his career with Dundee, from where he was loaned to East Fife and Peterhead.
 He later played for Brechin City, Arbroath, East Fife again, Forfar Athletic and Carnoustie Panmure.

 Early life

 Beith was born in Dundee on 7 October 1981.
-He grew up supporting Dundee F.C. and lived in Fleming Gardens, close to their Dens Park ground.
-He left school at the age of 16 and signed for the club as a professional.
+He grew up supporting Rangers F.C.
+He left school at the age of 16 and signed for Dundee F.C. as a professional.

 Playing career

 During his youth career at Dundee, Beith played for the club in the Scottish Youth Cup final.
 He made a few first team appearances and spent time on loan to East Fife and Peterhead.
 In November 2003, Beith was one of the players whose contracts were cancelled when Dundee entered administration.
 He went on to have spells as a part-time footballer with Brechin City, Arbroath, East Fife, Forfar Athletic and junior club Carnoustie Panmure before retiring from playing in 2011.